AdobeDocs/experience-manager-65.en/help/sites-developing/customizing-content-fragments.md

 ![fragment-to-assets-structured](assets/fragment-to-assets-structured.png)

-Content fragments with structured content (i.e. based on a content fragment model) are mapped to a single asset:
+Content fragments with structured content (that is, based on a content fragment model) are mapped to a single asset:

 * All content is stored under the `jcr:content/data` node of the asset: